Debbcwing/Plankton_model_app/README.md

 - **📚 Publication Library**: Access peer-reviewed manuscripts from the PhD studies with downloadable PDFs
 - **🎨 Visual Storytelling**: Learn about phytoplankton ecology through infographics

-## 🤝 Contributing

-This is a research showcase project.
-If you find issues or have suggestions:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).